 - You can’t enroll in TRICARE Prime with a civilian PCM.

 Do you live in a remote location?
-This is more than 50 miles or an hour's drive time to a military hospital or clinic.
+That means you are 50 miles or an hour's drive time to a military hospital or clinic.

 Not sure if you live near a military hospital or clinic?
 Search Online Now